EvotecIT/PSWriteHTML/readme.md

 # PSWriteHTML - PowerShell Module

-`PSWriteHTML` is fork of [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) module.
+`PSWriteHTML` is PowerShell Module to generate beautiful HTML reports, pages, emails without any knowledge of HTML, CSS or JavaScript.
+To get started basics PowerShell knowledge is required. `PSWriteHTML` is a fork of [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) module.
 I've forked [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) due to it being outdated and not maintained.
-I also wanted to address some problems it has and add more features.
-As it stands `PSWriteHTML` is a complete rewrite and doesn't use the same naming convention as [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) or even the same code, therefore you can have both.
-Keep in mind the approach to building HTML is much more simplified and I'm adding more and more features.
+I also wanted to address some problems it had and add more features.
+As it stands `PSWriteHTML` is a complete rewrite.
+Make sure to read blog posts provided to understand the concepts and how you can use `PSWriteHTML` for your own needs.

 - [PSWriteHTML - PowerShell Module](#pswritehtml---powershell-module)
   - [How to install](#how-to-install)